fx-giant/giant-documentations/visual/visual-styling-legend.md

 ## Introduction:

-This guide will show you how to properly use legends when creating charts in GIANT.
+This guide will show how to properly use legends when creating charts in GIANT.

 ## Example 1:

 ![piechart](images/giant-101-legend/pie1.PNG)

 This pie chart shows the **percentage of the total number of sales within each region**.
 As we can see, the legend shows the different regions within each category.
-However, since this chart already labels the data for us, we do not need the legend.
+However, since this chart already labels the data, we do not need the legend.

 ![legend](images/giant-101-legend/legend.PNG)